Vergennes: Little City, Big Heart

-Vergennes was Vermont's first city 1788 and bills itself as America's smallest city.
-The city’s name was suggested by Ethan Allen to honor the Comte de Vergennes who served as the French Minister of Foreign Affairs and negotiator of the Treaty of Paris.
+Built in 1788, Vergennes was Vermont's first city and bills itself as America's smallest city at only two square miles in size with a population of 2‚700.
+Ethan Allen suggested the city’s name to honor the Comte de Vergennes who served as the French Minister of Foreign Affairs and negotiator of the Treaty of Paris.

 Attractions within a short driving distance of Vergennes include: